 Is It Good if They Shudder???

-It was a genre I hadn’t written before, contained language I hadn’t seen in any of the groups writings, and the subject matter was deadly, diabolically so.
+It was a genre I hadn’t written before, contained language I hadn’t seen in any of the groups’ writings, and the subject matter was deadly, diabolically so.
 I had written a short story about a woman murdering her husband, and I’d had a ball doing it.
 My husband and I shared many laughs, although he did make an announcement at Thanksgiving….
 “If anything should ever happen …”

-I admit I was a little nervous as I arrived to our monthly meeting, and when my time came for the round table critique, silence ensued.
+I admit I was a little nervous as I arrived at our monthly meeting, and when my time came for the round table critique, silence ensued.
 I wished the room had been bugged with a camera, as the looks on their faces were priceless.

 “It was completely believable…”